sjovanovic/bendis/README.md

 ```
 Effect of the above binding is the same as previous one except here you have the callback exposed.
 The callback is triggered each time the proxy value is modified or removed.

 In scenarios where array of objects are bound to the DOM, the elements closely follow the structure of the array so any removing splicing, deleting and other mutations of the array will be applied to the DOM elements.
-For example, binding a on click event to each element in the array would look like this:
+Adding events to proxied DOM elements would be difficult because of all the mutations, this is why the bind context has ustility `addEventListener` and `removeEventListener` functions that do all the work for you.
+For example, adding a click event to each title element in the array would look like this:

 ```javascript